Best Python Coding for Kids Course Review

 CONCLUSIONS

 I remember when I went to a basketball camp when I was around 10 years old on the campus of my Dad’s alma mater.
 I’ll never forget it.
 It left an impression on me that made me want to grow up and go there when I’m older.
-Just as sport camps for kids did this for me, so do coding camps for kids, and others produce that same feeling of the memory.
+Just as sports camps for kids did this for me, so do coding camps for kids, and others produce that same feeling of the memory.
 And guess where I ended up?
 Yup!
 Right where my Dad went to school!
 It is my opinion that there is no stronger recruiting tool for a college or university than to run summer camps for kids!
 It’s easy.
 It’s turnkey.
 It’s fulfilling.
 It’s affecting the lives of children in their social skills, confidence, and maturity.
 And most importantly it’s allowing the kids to feel and experience the wonderful culture your school is all about!
-Heck, give them a cool t-shirt with your logo and colors or a cool slogan!
-Any swag you can think of.
-That’ll go a long ways!
-Other interesting summer STEM camps for kids I saw out there were Sylvan, Idtech summer camps, Tynker stem camps.
+Heck, give them a cool T-shirt with your logo and colours or a cool slogan!
+Any swag you can think of?
+That’ll go a long way!
+Other interesting summer STEM camps for kids I saw out there were Sylvan, Idtech summer camps, and Tynker stem camps.
 Be sure to look at all of them to make the best choice for your school!
-And of course we are here to answer any questions as we know all of them!
+And of course, we are here to answer any questions as we know all of them!

 Have questions about coding camps for kids?
 We’re here to help!
 Just click on the live chat or give us a call.
-For more information on how Simply Coding works with colleges and universities with summer camps you can just click on this link.
+For more information on how Simply Coding works with colleges and universities with summer camps, you can just click on this link.

 Is Code.org Bad or Good for my Student or Child

-In today’s post I want to cover Is Code.org Good or Bad for your student or child.
+/0 Comments/in Uncategorized/by dustin mowerIn today’s post, I want to cover whether Is Code.org Good or Bad for your student or child.
 I’ve heard both sides and there’s a lot of misinformation out there online that is not giving the parent or teacher the right idea about exactly what is Code.org computer science curriculum.
-So hopefully I can clear this up once and for all and address the worrys of parents.
-Because I think the real worry for parents and teachers comes down to this: Is my student or child wasting their time on the computer and just playing games?
+So hopefully I can clear this up once and for all and address the worries of parents.
+I think the real worry for parents and teachers comes down to this: Is my student or child wasting their time on the computer and just playing games?
 Well…I promise if you keep reading you’ll stop feeling guilty as a parent like I did and see that computer screen time can be for learning and enjoyable.

-About Code.org’s Mission
+About Code.org Mission

 Code.org is a computer science curriculum for schools that is run as a non-profit.
 Their vision is to bring coding to every student all over the USA.
 You can read more about their vision here: https://code.org/about.